astronikil/GT2CT/README.md

 </code>GT2CT Bayesian Mapper</code> is a Python-based toolkit designed to estimate
 the probable fractions of various mouse-brain transcriptomic cell types (CT) within populations of GFP/RFP-positive cells tagged by genetic tools (GT).
-It is capable of analyzing the GFP/RFP data at class, subclass, supercluster, or cluster hiararchical classification levels See the image below for an algorithm schematic.
+It is capable of analyzing the GFP/RFP data at class, subclass, supercluster, or cluster hiararchical classification levels.
+See the image below for an algorithm schematic.
 </p>